 Prior to joining Arivale in 2015, Rookie was the Director of Operations for Dendreon, a Seattle biotech company that created the first FDA approved immunotherapy treatment for prostate cancer.
 This sparked Rookie’s interest in personalized medicine, and thus led him to Arivale, a company focused on personalized health and wellness.
 He also held forecasting, planning, purchasing, and manufacturing positions at Amazon, Starbucks, and Gargoyles.
 Rookie is a US Army veteran, and played basketball at Seattle University, where he graduated with a BA in Finance.
 He also has a Certificate in Executive Leadership from Cornell.

 Peer-to-peer is here.
 In a career spanning more than two decades, Alicia Nakamoto has always worked in companies at the forefront of linking the physical and digital worlds.
 And she has been passionate about building community both offline and online — for as long as she can remember.
-As director of Arivale’s community, Alicia oversees building and creating a sense of community amongst the pioneers.
 Alicia first appreciated the power of harnessing an online community while working at Amazon — customers were giving honest and thoughtful feedback on products they had purchased.
-Alicia realized that relevant and authentic peer-to-peer feedback is just as valuable as feedback from friends and family.
+She realized that relevant and authentic peer-to-peer feedback is just as valuable as feedback from friends and family.
 She joined the RealSelf team in 2011 where she built, grew and energized the largest global community of people interested in cosmetic procedures.

 Alicia and her identical twin participated in the Institute for Systems Biology’s 2014 Hundred Person Wellness Project, a nine-month wellness study of 107 individuals.
-Her personal experience in the study was so impactful that she joined Arivale to take the lead on building the first online community in the scientific wellness space.
+Her personal experience in the study was so impactful that she joined Arivale to take the lead on building the Arivale brand and community of members focused on optimizing their wellness.

 Matthew G. Snyder is the Director of Legal and Regulatory Affairs and Counsel for Arivale.
 He has worked extensively in matters involving public health, clinical trials, human research protections, pharmaceuticals, administrative and corporate law.
 He has negotiated and structured a number of clinical trial agreements and contracts.